6 real examples of web3 projects

 For many people, it's still not clear what web3 is.
 But in reality, the list of existing and flourishing web3 projects is already extensive.
-Apps and protocols like Polygon, Harmony, or Axie Infinity attract not only enthusiasts, but also people who are joining web3 for the very first time.
 If you're interested but not yet convinced about the value of web3, take a look at this list which includes some of the most exciting web3 projects out there.

 What are web3 projects?

 Web3 projects rely on the fundamentals and principles of blockchain technology.
 They are decentralized and permissionless.
 They don’t require trust from the user or developer.
 They don’t steal value but instead they reward for participation, development, and engagement.

 The scope of web3 projects is extensive.
 The list includes categories of apps and concepts like layer-2 scaling solutions, DeFi tools, stablecoins, NFT marketplaces, play-to-earn games, or interoperability protocols.

 Then, how to identify the ones with immense potential?
 Even though it’s still difficult to predict the future of blockchain, dApps, and various networks, we listed 6 real examples of web3 projects that are likely to continue with us well into the future.

 Arbitrum: an optimistic roll-up solution for web3

 The Ethereum network had been plagued by extreme congestion due to increased usage and low throughput.
 And, as more and more transactions need to be confirmed, the price of each transaction (or “gas fee”), increases - making them not just slow, but costly.

 One of the most promising examples of those are optimistic rollups – smart contracts that execute transactions off-chain and post only the results of computations to their base layers.
 Thanks to that, calculations are done in a faster and cheaper way.